kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 - Verify that the function works.

 - Back up the Namespace and all the resources in it.
-- Remove the namespace and all its components from the cluster
+- Remove the Namespace and all its components from the cluster.

 - Restore the namespace and its content from the backup
 - Verify the function contained in the restored namespace works